cha2ranga/k8s-installation/README.md

 ## 01 VM prepreration for k8s installation

-There are multiple parameter need to be configured before we start k8s installation.
+There are multiple parameters need to be configured before we start k8s installation.
 Here we are going to use [@containerd](https://github.com/containerd/containerd) as a CRI.

 Rest of the prerequsites likes, swap configuration, addtional packages, firewall, addtional kernel modules will be configured using basic bash scripts.